 Philadelphia is used by some as a generic term for cream cheese, and in Spanish it is translated as queso Filadelfia or “queso crema.”
 (Wikipedia)

 Also, who knew that USDA required that cream cheese “contain at least 33% fat and no more than 55% water, although there are low-fat and nonfat varieties now on the market.”
 (About.com)

 I was searching Whole Foods for heirloom tomatoes when I found ones that were really ripe and mushy.
-As these were the basis of the sandwich, I was pretty disappointed.
+As these were the basis of the grilled cheese, I was pretty disappointed.
 Thankfully, I didn’t give up and we asked for help.
 The nice Whole Foods employee went to the back and brought out a box of much less ripe/mushy heirloom tomatoes to choose from.